Songmu/p5-Config-PL/README.md

 # NAME

-Config::PL - Using .pl file as a configuration
+Config::PL - Using '.pl' file as a configuration

 # SYNOPSIS